 Here's some advice from the experts on nutrition and hydration for endurance in marathons.We can use similar strategies to get the best performance while driving in Endurance motor racing.

-Different runners swear by different race day breakfasts, but if you're thinking about skipping the first meal of the day entirely, you might want to rethink your strategy.
+Different people swear by different race day breakfasts, but if you're thinking about skipping the first meal of the day entirely, you might want to rethink your strategy.

 "Many people think that eating before exercise is wrong.
 However, it has been shown that it can actually enhance your performance," says Sarah Flower, Nutritionist from Power Health.

-"Get up early on the morning of the marathon and enjoy a breakfast consisting of complex carbohydrates, leaving at least 1-2 hours before your run for your food to go down."
+"Get up early on the morning of the event and enjoy a breakfast consisting of complex carbohydrates, leaving at least 1-2 hours before your run for your food to go down."